Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **Map Variety Project**

+* Rework exits to be a chance to spawn.
 * Replace AbazonWall with something cooler.
 DeathPit.
 * Add a random flip chance to flippable rooms.
 * An image of a huge twisting maze, like brain coral.
 Coloured dots can be clicked to enlarge portions of Faith's End, corresponding to saved World objects.